fbpx

 Foreign currency notes

-Always check your money carefully: often the size of the banknote doesn’t match with its actual value.
-Check your change while you’re at the counter as it’s too late once you’ve left the shop.
+Familiarise yourself with the local currency, including the coin value.
+Always check your change while you’re at the counter as it’s too late once you’ve left the shop.

 Bureaux de change, though offering attractive exchange rates, also charge horrible fees.
 Don’t go into exchange offices as they offer attractive exchange rates but make their money with extremely high extra charges.
 Take your time to find a reliable exchange office.
 Also, be wary of requests for change from locals – as a tourist you’ll stand out a mile and be vulnerable to potential con tricks.